18F/govconnect/projects.md

 * Reducing dependency on a few individuals for the project’s overall success
 * Improving the overall project team’s productivity

 To encourage widespread engagement throughout the team and to bolster the business case for the project, it is important to prove the concept within departments across the organization.
 Develop a Wiki devoted to the project to ensure knowledge management of best practices and lessons learned.

-**PLACEHOLDER: more insight about ways to curate/capture/disseminate knowledge & platforms to host this --- WordPress, Wikis, SharePoint, Google Docs, etc. - what their agencies supports**
+Or, use other ways to curate or capture and disseminate knowledge and platforms to host this activity such as WordPress, SharePoint, Google Docs, or other tools your agency supports.